MicrosoftDocs/azure-docs/articles/hdinsight/high-availability-components.md

 ### The failover process

-A health monitor runs along with each master failover controller to perform heartbeats for the headnodes.
+A health monitor runs on each headnode along with the master failover controller to send hearbeat notifications to the Zookeeper quorum.
 The headnode is regarded as an HA service in this scenario.
-The health monitor checks if each high availability service is healthy and if it's ready to join in the leadership election.
-If yes, this HA service will compete in the election.
+The health monitor checks to see if each high availability service is healthy and if it's ready to join in the leadership election.
+If yes, this headnode will compete in the election.
 If not, it will quit the election until it becomes ready again.

-For active headnode failures, such as a headnode crash or reboot, if the standby headnode achieves the leadership and becomes active, its master failover controller will start all HDInsight HA services on it.
+If the standby headnode ever achieves leadership and becomes active (such as in the case of a failure with the previous active node), its master failover controller will start all HDInsight HA services on it.
 The master failover controller will also stop these services on the other headnode.

 For HDInsight HA service failures, such as a service being down or unhealthy, the master failover controller should automatically restart or stop the services according to the headnode status.
 Users shouldn't manually start HDInsight HA services on both head nodes.
 Instead, allow automatic or manual failover to help the service recover.

 ### Inadvertent manual intervention

-It's expected that HDInsight HA services should only be running on the active headnode, and automatically restarted when necessary.
+HDInsight HA services should only run on the active headnode, and will be automatically restarted when necessary.
 Since individual HA services don't have their own health monitor, failover can't be triggered at the level of the individual service.
 Failover is ensured at the node level and not at the service level.

 ### Some known issues